junxit/us-congress-bills-117/bill.md

 ## § 5.
 Applicability and preemption

 - **(a)** *In general*
-  - **(1)** Except as stated under subsection (b), this Act supersedes and applies to the law of the Federal Government and each State government, and the implementation of such law, whether statutory, common law, or otherwise, and whether adopted before or after the date of enactment of this Act, and neither the Federal Government nor any State government shall enact or enforce any law, rule, regulation, standard, or other provision having the force and effect of law that conflicts with any provision of this Act, notwithstanding any other provision of Federal law, including the Religious Freedom Restoration Act of 1993 (42 U.S.C.
+  - **(1)** Except as stated under subsection (b), this Act supersedes and applies to the law of the Federal Government and each State government, and the implementation of such law, whether statutory, common law, or otherwise, and whether adopted before or after the date of enactment of this Act, and neither the Federal Government nor any State government shall administer, implement, or enforce any law, rule, regulation, standard, or other provision having the force and effect of law that conflicts with any provision of this Act, notwithstanding any other provision of Federal law, including the Religious Freedom Restoration Act of 1993 (42 U.S.C.
 2000bb et seq.).
   - **(2)** Federal statutory law adopted after the date of the enactment of this Act is subject to this Act unless such law explicitly excludes such application by reference to this Act.
 - **(b)** *Limitations* The provisions of this Act shall not supersede or apply to—
   - **(1)** laws regulating physical access to clinic entrances;
   - **(2)** insurance or medical assistance coverage of abortion services;
   - **(3)** the procedure described in section 1531(b)(1) of title 18, United States Code; or
   - **(4)** generally applicable State contract law.
+- **(c)** *Defense* In any cause of action against an individual or entity who is subject to a limitation or requirement that violates this Act, in addition to the remedies specified in section 8, this Act shall also apply to, and may be raised as a defense by, such an individual or entity.

 ## § 6.
 Effective date

 This Act shall take effect immediately upon the date of enactment of this Act.
 This Act shall apply to all restrictions on the provision of, or access to, abortion services whether the restrictions are enacted or imposed prior to or after the date of enactment of this Act, except as otherwise provided in this Act.

 ## § 7.
-Liberal construction
+Rules of construction

-- **(a)** *Liberal Construction* In interpreting the provisions of this Act, a court shall liberally construe such provisions to effectuate the purposes of the Act.
+- **(a)** *In General* In interpreting the provisions of this Act, a court shall liberally construe such provisions to effectuate the purposes of the Act.
 - **(b)** *Rule of Construction* Nothing in this Act shall be construed to authorize any government to interfere with a person’s ability to terminate a pregnancy, to diminish or in any way negatively affect a person’s constitutional right to terminate a pregnancy, or to displace any other remedy for violations of the constitutional right to terminate a pregnancy.
+- **(c)** *Other Individuals Considered as Government Officials* Any person who, by operation of a provision of Federal or State law, is permitted to implement or enforce a limitation or requirement that violates section 4 of this Act shall be considered a government official for purposes of this Act.

 ## § 8.
 Enforcement

-- **(a)** *Attorney General* The Attorney General may commence a civil action for prospective injunctive relief on behalf of the United States against any government official that is charged with implementing or enforcing any limitation or requirement that is challenged as a violation of a statutory right under this Act.
+- **(a)** *Attorney General* The Attorney General may commence a civil action on behalf of the United States against any State that violates, or against any government official (including a person described in section 7(c)) that implements or enforces a limitation or requirement that violates, section 4.
 The court shall hold unlawful and set aside the limitation or requirement if it is in violation of this Act.
 - **(b)** *Private Right of Action*
-  - **(1)** *In general* Any individual or entity, including any health care provider, aggrieved by an alleged violation of this Act may commence a civil action for prospective injunctive relief against the government official that is charged with implementing or enforcing the limitation or requirement that is challenged as a violation of a statutory right under this Act.
+  - **(1)** *In general* Any individual or entity, including any health care provider or patient, adversely affected by an alleged violation of this Act, may commence a civil action against any State that violates, or against any government official (including a person described in section 7(c)) that implements or enforces a limitation or requirement that violates, section 4.
 The court shall hold unlawful and set aside the limitation or requirement if it is in violation of this Act.
-  - **(2)** *Health care provider* A health care provider may commence an action for prospective injunctive relief on its own behalf and/or on behalf of the provider’s patients who are or may be adversely affected by an alleged violation of this Act.
+  - **(2)** *Health care provider* A health care provider may commence an action for relief on its own behalf, on behalf of the provider’s staff, and on behalf of the provider’s patients who are or may be adversely affected by an alleged violation of this Act.
 - **(c)** *Equitable Relief* In any action under this section, the court may award appropriate equitable relief, including temporary, preliminary, or permanent injunctive relief.
-- **(d)** *Costs* In any action under this section, the court shall award costs of litigation, as well as reasonable attorney fees, to any prevailing plaintiff.
-A plaintiff shall not be liable to a defendant for costs in any non-frivolous action under this section.
+- **(d)** *Costs* In any action under this section, the court shall award costs of litigation, as well as reasonable attorney’s fees, to any prevailing plaintiff.
+A plaintiff shall not be liable to a defendant for costs or attorney’s fees in any non-frivolous action under this section.
 - **(e)** *Jurisdiction* The district courts of the United States shall have jurisdiction over proceedings under this Act and shall exercise the same without regard to whether the party aggrieved shall have exhausted any administrative or other remedies that may be provided for by law.
-- **(f)** *Abrogation of State Immunity* A State shall not be immune under the Eleventh Amendment to the Constitution of the United States from an action in Federal or State court of competent jurisdiction for a violation of this Act.
-In any action against a State for a violation of the requirements of this Act, remedies (including remedies both at law and in equity) are available for such a violation to the same extent as such remedies are available for such a violation in an action against any public or private entity other than a State.
+- **(f)** *Abrogation of State Immunity* Neither a State that enforces or maintains, nor a government official (including a person described in section 7(c)) who is permitted to implement or enforce any limitation or requirement that violates section 4 shall be immune under the Tenth Amendment to the Constitution of the United States, the Eleventh Amendment to the Constitution of the United States, or any other source of law, from an action in a Federal or State court of competent jurisdiction challenging that limitation or requirement.

 ## § 9.
 Severability